Lope de Aguirre: In the New World

-Aguirre and Melchor Verdugo had gone to Nicaragua sailing to Trujillo with 33 men.
-Verdugo had conferred captain's rank on Rodrigo de Esquivel and Nuño de Guzmán, sergeant major rank on Aguirre and contador status on the cleric Alonso de Henao, who would later participate in the expedition of Pedro de Ursúa to Omagua and El Dorado.
-However, in 1551, Aguirre returned to Potosí (then still part of Peru and now part of Bolivia).
-The judge, Francisco de Esquivel, arrested him and charged him with infraction of the laws protecting the Indians.
+Aguirre and Melchor Verdugo had gone to Nicaragua, sailing to Trujillo with 33 men.
+Verdugo conferred captain's rank on Rodrigo de Esquivel and Nuño de Guzmán, sergeant major rank on Aguirre and contador status on the cleric Alonso de Henao, who later participated in the expedition of Pedro de Ursúa to Omagua and El Dorado.
+In 1551, Aguirre returned to Potosí, then still part of Peru and now part of Bolivia.

+The judge, Francisco de Esquivel, arrested him and charged him with an infraction of the laws protecting the Indians.
 The judge discounted Aguirre's justifications and his claims of belonging to the Spanish gentry and sentenced him to a public flogging.
 His pride wounded, Aguirre waited for the end of the judge's mandate to avenge his honor.
 Fearing Aguirre's vengeance, the judge fled, changing his residence constantly.

-Aguirre pursued Esquivel to Lima, Quito and then to Cuzco, missing him at all three places.
+Aguirre pursued Esquivel to Lima, Quito and then to Cuzco, missing him in all three places.
 For three years he trailed Esquivel on foot and without shoes, his soldiers following this obstinate pursuit with interest.
-Aguirre finally found him in Cuzco, taking a nap in the library of his house, and wearing a coat of chain mail he always wore for fear of Aguirre.
-Aguirre crept up to the sleeping Esquivel and stabbed him twice with a dagger, but when the mail stopped his blows to the former magistrate's body, he stabbed him in the right temple and killed him.
+Aguirre found him in Cuzco, taking a nap in the library of his house, and wearing a coat of chain mail he always wore for fear of Aguirre.
+Aguirre crept up to the sleeping Esquivel and stabbed him twice with a dagger.
+When the mail stopped his blows to the former magistrate's body, he stabbed him in the right temple and killed him.
 Protected by friends who had hidden him, Aguirre fled from Cuzco and took refuge with a relative in Huamanga.

 In 1554, needing to put down the rebellion of Hernández Girón, Alonso de Alvarado secured a pardon for everyone who had been affiliated with Aguirre and enlisted in his army.
-Aguirre fought and was wounded by two musket shots at the Battle of Chuquingua against Girón, resulting in an incurable limp that would cause his peers to ostracise him.
+Aguirre fought and was wounded by two musket shots at the Battle of Chuquingua against Girón, resulting in an incurable limp that caused his peers to ostracise him.

 Search for El Dorado

-Together with his daughter Elvira, Aguirre joined the 1560 expedition of Pedro de Ursúa down the Marañón and Amazon Rivers with 300 Spaniards and hundreds of natives; the actual goal of Ursúa was to send idle veterans from the Spanish conquest of the Inca Empire away, to keep them from trouble-making.
+Together with his daughter Elvira, Aguirre joined the 1560 expedition of Pedro de Ursúa down the Marañón and Amazon Rivers with 300 Spaniards and hundreds of natives.
+The actual goal of Ursúa was to send idle veterans from the Spanish conquest of the Inca Empire away, to keep them from trouble-making.
 A year later, Aguirre participated in the overthrow and killing of Ursúa and his successor, Fernando de Guzmán, whom he ultimately succeeded.
-He and his men reached the Atlantic (probably by the Orinoco River).
+He and his men reached the Atlantic, probably by the Orinoco River.
 On 23 March 1561, Aguirre urged 186 officers and soldiers to sign a statement acknowledging him as "Prince of Peru, Tierra Firme and Chile".